HenkKin/DataAccessClient/README.md

     ...
 ```

 Providing an implementation for interface `IUserIdentifierProvider<TIdentifierType>`.
-This provider should be a singleton, so the implementation should try to return an user identifier of the current context
+This provider should be a singleton, so the implementation should try to return an user identifier of the current context.

 ```csharp
 ...